jProgr/jprogr.github.io/_posts/2024-03-12-tono-language.md

 Feel free to use words from other languages in Tono.
 For this you have two options:

 1. Use it as is in the original language.
-This is very common for names, you may write it with the original script or you may choose to use a romanization version.
+This is very common for names, you may write it with the original script or you may choose to use a romanized version.
 For example: 日本 nokin tiwo - Nihon nokin tiwo - Japan is a country.
 To avoid confusion, you may set the word.
 2. Transform the foreign word into Tono.

 To transform a foreign word into Tono follow these rules: